Home

 To make this attractive I made this feature that I still think has potential (I might add it back later): You could select what places you are interested in and subscribe to a feed of these events in your own calendar.
 I thought that the combination of critical mass of data and this subscription would be enough.
 This step was partly funded by Stimuleringsfonds through the "bouwen aan talent" program.

-At this moment I was again pessimistic about this project.
-I then tried my last ditch effort: To scrape websites.
+I didn't manage to get all the data from all the places I care about by the means of open data, so I then tried my last ditch effort: To scrape websites.
 Scraping means getting data from websites and cleaning it up to usable data.
 I always thought to myself, this is the thing i can do if nothing else works.
 I was quite surprised to see that scraping did not work at all.
 It's pretty funny how I (with the inner image of myself in some kind of a heroic pose) been resisting scraping for years, for then to finally give in to the temptation and realising its completely useless.

 As you can see in the screenshot above the events from Stedelijk Museum are scraped - that worked.
 But finding out what Stedelijk is up to is not that hard.
 The places I care about typically don't have very reliable websites.
 Some of them don't even have a website.